xcart/xcart-docs/_pages/kb_en/modules/sale/new.md

   If this option is set to "YES", it is necessary to fill in all the fields it expands:
   ![541-sale-products-in-separate-section-yes.png]({{site.baseurl}}/attachments/ref_7tBJ8Yqo/541-sale-products-in-separate-section-yes.png)
 * **Valid only for specific products** : This option should be set to "NO" to make the **Categories** and **Product classes** properties visible.
 * **Categories** : Use this field to define the categories and/or subcategories the offer is applicable to.
+The offer will apply to all and every product within this category.
 * **Product classes** : Use this field to define the product classes the offer is applicable to.
+The offer will apply to all and every product with a certain product class specified.

-A sale offer active for specific categories and/or subcategories will be displayed for applicable (sub)categories on the category listing page.
-The discount will also be displayed for products from the categories and subcategories applicable on the product listing page in the store Admin area.
+A sale offer active for specific categories and/or subcategories displays for applicable (sub)categories on the category listing page in your store Admin area.
+The discount also displays for products from the categories and subcategories applicable on the product listing page in the store Admin area.

-A sale offer created for product classes will be displayed for the products of the applicable product class on the product listing page in the store Admin area only.
+A sale offer created for product classes displays for the products of the applicable product class on the product listing page in the store Admin area only.

 <div class="ui stackable trwo column grid">
   <div class="column" markdown="span"><b>Category listing page</b>![541-category-listing-page.png]({{site.baseurl}}/attachments/ref_5A6RUbG6/541-category-listing-page.png)</div>
   <div class="column" markdown="span"><b>Product listing page</b>![541-product-listing-classes-categories.png]({{site.baseurl}}/attachments/ref_5A6RUbG6/541-product-listing-classes-categories.png)</div>
 </div>

-Links on the sale offers on the listing pages are clickable and forward to the sale offer details page for editing.
+Links on the sale offers on the listing pages are clickable and forward to a respective sale offer details page for editing.

 # Maintaining Sale Prices